codr7/claes/README.md

 T
 ```

-`dump` may be used to dump any values to standaed output.
+`dump` may be used to dump any values to standard output.

 ```
   (dump "foo" 42 +)